-They must email the demographics and quotation request form with all the information to our quotations department at quotationrequests health@discovery.co.za.
+They must email the Quotation and demographics request form with all the information to our quotations department at quotationrequests health@discovery.co.za.

 Once we have received the demographics report, we will email it to group underwriting at HEALTH GROUP UNDERWRITERS@discovery.co.za.